 Wayne may be reached at: firstname.lastname@example.org

 My husband and I moved to 138th in 2013.
 Beyond Secretary, my primary focus is on Community Events.
 Prior to my current career as a real estate agent, I owned a multi-location Los Angeles based aviation service company for 27 years.
 My experience operating a competitive business required strengths in the areas of planning, organization, customer service and attention to detail.
 In 2019, I was involved in the planning of the first National Night Out.
 I look forward to utilizing my experience to help create bonds between neighbors and strengthening our community.
-In my recreational time, I enjoy taking our '55 truck for a drive, participating in local car shows, camping and playing with our dogs Max and Gunner.
+In my recreational time, I enjoy taking our '55 truck for a drive, participating in local car shows, and camping.

 Events & Activities Committee